Lie algebra configuration pairing: The Configuration Pairing with Graph Coalgebras

 Let $\eta_G:(\G V)^* \to (\Lie V)^*$ be the map $\gamma\mapsto \langle\gamma,-\rangle$. \end{definition}

 \begin{remark} $\eta_G$ is the dual of $p_G$ as a map of vector spaces.

 If $V$ has chosen basis $B$, then the elements of $(\G V)^*$ are uniquely written as formal linear combinations of $g^*$ where $g$ are graphs with vertex labels from $B$.
-In this case, $\langle g^*, \ell\rangle$ calculates the coefficient of $g$ in $p_G(\ell)$. \end{remark}
+In this case, $\langle g^*, \ell\rangle$ calculates the coefficient of the graph $g$ in the graph polynomial $p_G(\ell)$, and $\eta_G(g^*)$ is the functional which reads the $g$ coefficient of graph polynomials. \end{remark}

-\begin{proposition} If $\gamma \in (\G V)^*$ then $\bigl\langle \gamma,\, [x,y]\bigr\rangle = \sum_i \langle \alpha_i, x\rangle\, \langle \beta_i, y\rangle$, where\ $]\gamma[\ = \sum_i \alpha_i\otimes \beta_i$. \end{proposition}
+\begin{proposition} If $\gamma \in (\G V)^*$ then $\bigl\langle \gamma,\, [\ell_1,\ell_2]\bigr\rangle = \sum_i \langle \alpha_i,\, \ell_1\rangle\, \langle \beta_i,\, \ell_2\rangle$, where\ $]\gamma[\ = \sum_i \alpha_i\otimes \beta_i$. \end{proposition}